Acanthostega: Development

-A histological study of Acanthostega humeri, assisted by synchotron scans, indicates that the animal matured slowly.
+A histological study of Acanthostega humeri, assisted by synchrotron scans, indicates that the animal matured slowly.
 Some individuals reached sexual maturity (based on a fully ossified humerus) at more than six years of age, and adult fossils are much rarer than juveniles.
 Late ossification of the humerus supports a fully aquatic lifestyle for Acanthostega.
 There is barely any correlation between humerus size and maturity, suggesting that there was significant size variation among individuals of the same age.
 This may be due to competitive pressures, differing adaptive strategies, or even sexual dimorphism.
 However, the small sample size prevents recognition of a bimodal distribution which could confirm the latter hypothesis.